Polarion MCP Servers

 TimeoutSeconds | Connection timeout in seconds. | No | 60 |

-Note: It is strongly recommended to use more secure methods for storing credentials (like User Secrets, Azure Key Vault, etc.) rather than placing plain text passwords in appsettings.json.
+Note: It is strongly recommended to use the POLARION_PASSWORD environment variable or more secure methods for storing credentials (like User Secrets, Azure Key Vault, etc.) rather than placing plain text passwords in appsettings.json.

 API Key Authentication (REST API Only)